phpbb/documentation/development/development/css_standards.rst

 Comment style should be simple and consistent within the code base.

--  Place comments on a new line above their subject.
+-  Place comments on a new line above their subject
--  Keep line-length to a sensible maximum, e.g., 80 columns.
+-  Keep line-length to a sensible maximum, e.g., 80 columns
--  Make liberal use of comments to break CSS code into discrete sections.
+-  Make liberal use of comments to break CSS code into discrete sections
--  Use “sentence case” comments and consistent text indentation.
+-  Use “sentence case” comments and consistent text indentation

-As CSS is something of a declarative language that doesn’t really leave much of a paper-trail, it is often hard to discern—from looking at the CSS alone—
+As CSS is something of a declarative language that doesn’t really leave much of a paper-trail, it is often hard to discern—from looking at the CSS alone

--  whether some CSS relies on other code elsewhere;
+-  whether some CSS relies on other code elsewhere
--  what effect changing some code will have elsewhere;
+-  what effect changing some code will have elsewhere
--  where else some CSS might be used;
+-  where else some CSS might be used
--  what styles something might inherit (intentionally or otherwise);
+-  what styles something might inherit (intentionally or otherwise)
--  what styles something might pass on (intentionally or otherwise);
+-  what styles something might pass on (intentionally or otherwise)
--  where the author intended a piece of CSS to be used.
+-  where the author intended a piece of CSS to be used

 This doesn’t even take into account some of CSS’ many quirks—such as various sates of ``overflow`` triggering block formatting context, or certain transform properties triggering hardware acceleration—that make it even more baffling to developers inheriting projects.